SU election results revealed

 Copeman also called on the University to divest from fossil fuel and arms companies in his manifesto.
 He has also pledged to open an affordable SU bar, reduce funding discrepancies between colleges, and make lecture recordings mandatory for all subjects.

-His election followed the removal and then reinstating of one of the other candidates.
-Nesar Rafiq was deemed ineligible for the office of SU undergraduate president by the returning officer on Wednesday (26/2), because he was not considered to be an undergraduate.
+His election followed complications around one of the other candidates.
+Nesar Rafiq was deemed ineligible for the office of SU undergraduate president by the returning officer on Wednesday (26/2), because he was not considered to be an undergraduate, but was later approved by the SU's board of trustees to fit the definition of an undergraduate.

 Students also elected three vice presidents: Olivia Ledger, for student communities and societies, Melanie Benedict, for liberation and welfare, and Jessica Asiedu-Kwatchey, for education and widening participation.